-The Europe in a Changing World project is accompanied by a series of conferences at each of its partner institutions.
+The Europe in a Changing World project is accompanied by a series of conferences at each of its partner institutions,

-At the first in our series of conferences, members of our project network spoke on two public panels.
+The conference featured two public panels.
 Please follow the links to see recordings:

-- Ukraine and the future of Europe
+- Ukraine and the future of Europe.

 - How does - and how should - the EU tell Europe's story to the world.